audioxide/data/data/posts/20180920-reviews-low-double-negative.md

   overbearing.
 It’s soothing, and occasionally cathartic when the smudged out instrumentation reaches a crescendo.
 week: 164
+blurb: A constant stream of static with blunt edges, and the glitches are rarely more than a few moments apart, but it doesn’t come off as overbearing.
 ---
 author: MARCUS
 review: >-